sudoblockio/tackle/docs/memory-management.md

 Where we can see that `destination` was not included in the output because it is a private hook.
 This shows how if you need to control the schema, private hooks are an good way manage what is return it while still having the ability to use internal variables and call internal actions.

-> Note, tackle has no notion of private declarative hooks yet but will when declarative methods are more flushed out.

-## Additional Contexts

-In the prior section the difference between the public and private context is discussed but in fact there are two other contexts that tackle uses called the existing context and the temporary context.

 ### Existing Context